-Forward contracts, also known as forward foreign exchange, or deliverable forwards, are contract agreements that allow you to fix the prevailing exchange rate in order to pay an upcoming invoice in a foreign currency.
-A simple but powerful instrument that can protect your rate from fluctuations in the currency market, forward contracts are among the many foreign exchange tools that we have to offer.
+Forward contracts allow you to establish a predetermined exchange rate for forthcoming currency transactions.
+A simple but powerful instrument that can help you to protect yourself or your business from fluctuations in the currency market, forward contracts are among the many foreign exchange tools that we have to offer.

 What are the benefits of a currency forward?